yupidevs/yupi/docs/source/tutorials/tracking.rst

    </video>
    </center>

-You can exploit this fact to capture the whole trajectory using the :py:class:`~yupi.ColorMatching` algorithm implemented in yupi:
+You can exploit this fact to capture the whole trajectory using the :py:class:`~tracking.algorithms.ColorMatching` algorithm implemented in yupi:

 .. code-block:: python